Changing an employment contract

 You must get an employee’s agreement if you want to make changes to their contract.

-- consult or negotiate with employees or their representatives (eg from a trade union or staff association)
+- consult or negotiate with employees or their representatives (for example from a trade union or staff association)

-Employers might also want to talk with workers, asking them about their future plans.
-With older employees this can include talking about their thoughts on retirement and their options for staying in the job, eg changes to their role, hours or working pattern.
+You may also want to talk with workers, asking them about their future plans.
+With older employees this can include talking about their thoughts on retirement and their options for staying in the job, for example changes to their role, hours or working pattern.

-If employees want to make changes to their contracts, they should explain the reasons.
-They can’t insist on making a change unless it’s covered by a statutory right, eg not working on a Sunday.
+Explain to your employer why you want to make the changes.
+You can insist on a change if it’s covered by a statutory right - for example not working on a Sunday.